Note: This research was originally conducted in 2014 by Jordan Sperber, and the post was updated for 2015 by TeamRankings.

-Selection Sunday sparks a raging debate among college basketball fans: Which four teams deserve a 1 seed from the NCAA tournament selection committee?
+Selection Sunday always sparks a raging debate among college basketball fans about which four teams deserve a 1 seed from the NCAA Selection Committee.

-Two weeks ago, we took at the eight team race for a 1-seed this year.
-1-seeds historically perform very well in the NCAA tournament, so there is understandably a lot of media and fan focus on — or rather, obsession with — that seed line.
-After all, 1-seeds are (in theory) the four best teams in the country and have (in theory) the four easiest roads to the Final Four.
+1 seeds historically perform very well in the NCAA tournament, so there is understandably a lot of media and fan focus on — or rather, obsession with — that seed line.
+After all, 1 seeds are (in theory) the four best teams in the country and have (in theory) the four easiest roads to the Final Four.

-Still, NCAA tournament 2-seeds share a fairly similar story.
-Is all this obsession over 1-seeds justifiable based on past tournament history?
+Still, NCAA tournament 2 seeds share a fairly similar story.
+So is all this obsession over landing a 1 seed justifiable based on past tournament history?
 And more generally, just how important is seeding overall?

 Is seeding or team strength a better predictor of NCAA tournament success?

-Before I started working with TeamRankings, I compiled data about every NCAA tournament team for the last 10 years using kenpom.com.
-One of the many statistics I collected was a pre-tournament adjusted efficiency rating for every team.
-The rating is an effective way to measure team strength heading into the NCAA tournament, so I’ll be using both adjusted efficiency and TR’s stats for this post.
+One of the many statistics I collected was a pre-tournament adjusted efficiency rating for every team, courtesy of Ken Pomeroy.
+The rating is an effective way to measure team strength heading into the NCAA tournament, so I used both adjusted efficiency and other stats from TeamRankings for my analysis.

 On the other hand, pre-tournament adjusted efficiency and NCAA tournament wins have an r-squared value of .32, which implies that seeding could actually play a larger role than team strength in explaining tournament success.

-Do the best teams get the best NCAA tournament seeds?
+Do the best teams get the best seeds in the NCAA bracket?

 As it turns out, cases like 2013 Florida are actually an exception relative to the last 10 years.
 Take a look at the graph below, which looks through the 2013 season:

-2012 Ohio State and 2013 Florida are the only two teams with a pre-tournament efficiency differential of over 30 to not get a 1-seed in the NCAA bracket.
-In general, the committee’s top four teams have been in line with predictive metrics.
+2012 Ohio State and 2013 Florida are the only two teams with a pre-tournament efficiency differential of over 30 not to get a 1 seed in the NCAA bracket.
+In general, the Committee’s choices of 1 seeds over the years have lined up well with predictive metrics.

 How are NCAA tournament teams of similar strength affected by their seed number?

 To draw some better conclusions about seeding, we have to account for team strength.
-I grouped every 1-seed through 4-seed in the last 10 years into five categories based on efficiency differential: elite, great, very good, good, and above average.
-This allows us to look at how, for example, “great” teams have performed depending on seeding.
+I grouped every 1 seed through 4 seed in the last 10 years into five categories based on efficiency differential: elite, great, very good, good, and above average.
+This allows us to look at how, for example, statistically “great” teams have performed across various seeding levels.